Laura St. John will Sign Copies of ‘Don’t Judge a Bug By Its Cover‘ on April 5 Downtown

 “Young kids are like sponges,” she said.
 “They absorb so much.”

-Laura self-published under Sky Sun Publishing and the book has been picked up by a distributor.
+Laura self-published under Sky Sun Publishing.
 She was awaiting printed copies when Clermont Magazine interviewed her in March.

-Laura shared that the book’s theme emerged from her memories of a former classmate.
+She shared that the book’s theme emerged from many observations and experiences throughout her own life.

-“If we offer our love to people, maybe we can make the world a lot better,” Laura said.
-“I’ve always wanted to make a difference.
+“It’s never too late to extend some kindness,” she said.
+“If we offer our understanding to people, maybe we can make the world a lot better.
+We all want to make a difference.
 It only takes one of us to see the beauty in someone and change their lives.”

 Laura also wrote another book entitled “The Christmas House,” which is due out this coming fall.